Gurram Jashuva

 Gurram Jashuva (b.
 September 28, 1895 – d.
 July 24, 1971) was a Telugu poet.
 He is legendary figure in the Telugu literary world.
 With his immense wisdom and through the struggle he faced due to the caste-based discrimination, Jashuva wrote his poetry with a universal approach.
 He was called the "Poet of the Millennium" for his timeless pieces of poetry and literature.

 Early life

 Jashuva was born to Virayya and Lingammaa in Vinukonda, Guntur, Andhra Pradesh, India to a community of leather workers.
 His father belonged to the Yadav caste and his mother belonged to the Madiga caste.
 Due to poverty and the intercaste marriage of his parents, his childhood was difficult in a society in which some castes were considered "untouchable."
 Jashuva and his brother were raised by his parents as Christians.
-In order to fulfill the requirements of higher education, Jashuva obtained the diploma Ubhaya Bhasha Praveena as a scholar of Telugu and Sanskrit languages later in his life.
+In order to fulfill the requirements of higher education, Jashuva obtained the diploma Ubhaya Bhasha Praveena as a scholar of Telugu and Sanskrit languages later his life.